Wide and Wider Tiny House Trailer Plans

 We strive to create the best, most complete plans available.
 We do that with thorough engineering.
 Your success in understanding how to build it, is our measure of quality, and that takes time.
 (Full engineering, iterative analysis, drawings, instructions, notes and details.)
 In general, the cost of Engineering is about 100 times more than we charge for our regular trailer plans — because we hope to sell 100 sets.

 That said, these wider foundation trailer plans are a special request.
 Custom trailer plans for something similar are in the $5000 to $6000 range (usually).
 Of course, these are much less, so you get the bargain.
-Hopefully we’ll sell enough to cover our cost — but if not, you still get the screaming great deal at more than 90% discount.
+Hopefully we will sell enough to cover our cost – but if not, you still get the screaming great deal at more than 90% discount.
 Better than Black Friday deals, every day!

 Good Luck With Your Project!